How To Avoid Blowing Your Wedding Budget

 Stop, Negotiate, & Listen

-Do your research and educate yourself on the market prices for services you’ll need.
+Do your research and become familiar with market prices for services you’ll need.
 This will help you know what a reasonable quote looks like and what your negotiating power might be.

-Have multiple options and use that to your advantage.
-If you’ve fallen in love with a particular venue but it’s over your budget, don’t be afraid to let them know there’s another venue you’re considering and see if they’ll match their pricing or at least compromise.
+Price out multiple options to negotiate.
+If you’ve fallen in love with a particular venue but it’s over your budget, don’t be afraid to let them know there’s another venue you’re considering and see if they’ll match their pricing or provide a discount.

 Read The Fine Print

 When must you pay balances in full?
 Can you make modifications?
 Are there any fees you should know of?
-If you need to add anything, what will the cost be?
+If you need to add anything, what’ll it cost?

 Knowing what’s in the contract you’re signing and being aware of all the policies is extremely important in keeping unexpected costs from creeping in – cancellation, contingency, bad weather, etc. Ensure everything agreed upon by both parties is clearly stated in writing.